MantledIllusion/trail-metrics/trail-metrics-spring5-parentpom/trail-metrics-support-spring5-boot-web/README.md

       mode: <The mode how to handle request on server side, one of [FILTER, INTERCEPTOR], FILTER by default>
       filter:
         order: <When using mode:FILTER, the priority of the filter in correlation to other filters, -99000 by default>
-    correlationIdHeaderName: <The name of the HTTP header to use when sending correlationIds, 'correlationId' by default>
+    correlationIdHeaderName: <The name of the HTTP header to use when sending correlationIds, 'correlation-id' by default>
     requestPatterns: <An array of MVC URI patterns to limit beginning trails on to>
     incomingMode: <The mode of how to handle incoming trails, one of [STRICT, LENIENT, OPTIONAL], LENIENT by default>
     dispatchPatterns: <An array of MVC URI patterns to limit dispatching metrics to>